adobe/phased-testing/README.md

 By default, Phased Test data is stored under the directory phased_output.
 You can override this by setting this system property.
 If not set, the default directory phased_output will be used.

 #### PHASED.TESTS.RETRY.DISABLED
 By default, we deactivate retry analyzer for the phased tests.
-However if you really want to use your retry listener, we can stop the phase test listener from deactivating it.
+However, if you really want to use your retry listener, we can stop the phase test listener from deactivating it.

 #### PHASED.TESTS.REPORT.BY.PHASE_GROUP
 By default, we do not modify reports.
 Each step in a scenario is reported as is.
 We have introduced a "Report By Phase Group" functionality, which is activated with this property.